tunmsk/nextgen-facebook/readme.txt

 = 8.41.0-rc.1 =

 (2017/04/21) Added a new "Plugin Dashboard" settings page, and moved all sidebar metaboxes to this new page.
+Fixed a null value for the default publisher ID in Schema WebPage and BlogPosting markup.

 = 8.40.13 =